paszu/3DSRepo/Part-2-(Downgrading).md

 Although a partially downgraded system may show 9.2.0 as the system version, you are not done.
 You must restart from the beginning and downgrade a second time to install any files that were not installed.
 Browserhax will work for partial downgrades as long as you are using the recommended version of PlaiSysUpdater.

 **You MUST downgrade with the correct pack for your console/region or you will BRICK.**

+#### Overview of steps

+The 3DS has two different embedded processors, the arm9 and arm11.
+The arm11 processor is what runs all game and user intractable applications, while the arm9 handles the main security features such as managing cryptographic keys and verifying signatures.

+In getting access to the Homebrew Launcher, we have successfully breached the outer layer of [the 3DS's security system](https://smealum.github.io/3ds/32c3/#/19), the arm11 userland.
+This means that we can now operate with the same privileges as any other regular game or application.
+Let's take it further.

+The last arm9 kernel exploit that works without extra install steps or hardware was patched with the release of 9.3.0, meaning that in order for us to gain the highest levels of access, which enable arm9loaderhax's installation, we must downgrade to a version below 9.3.0.

+In this case, we take advantage of an arm11 kernel exploit, nicknamed ["svchax"](https://github.com/aliaspider/svchax), to gain the ability to install and uninstall system titles, which are components of the OS.
+This allows us to uninstall current system title versions and replace them with older ones to reopen previously fixed exploits, such as the <9.2.0 arm9 kernel exploit.

+For a more detailed explanation of the 3DS's security, see [this](http://yifan.lu/2016/04/06/the-3ds-cryptosystem/) blog post by [yifanlu](https://github.com/yifanlu/).

 #### What you need